Consequences of Overstaying a U.S. Visa or I-94

 Overstaying Bars You From Adjusting Status in the U.S.

-Realize, however, that most applicants must have entered the U.S. with permission, after inspection by border agents, and be in valid visa status at the time of their application if they are to be eligible to use the adjustment of status procedure.
-This includes a requirement that you have not have stayed past the expiration of your permitted stay or worked without permission from U.S. immigration authorities.
+Realize, however, that most applicants must have entered the U.S. with permission, after inspection by border agents, and must be in valid visa status at the time of their application if they are to be eligible to use the adjustment of status procedure.
+You cannot (with a few exceptions) have have stayed past the expiration of your permitted stay or worked without permission from U.S. immigration authorities.

 That doesn't mean such applicants can never get a green card.
 Leaving the U.S. and applying through what's known as "consular processing" is still a potential option, though could be complicated by the unlawful presence inadmissibility bar described below.

 Also, there's an important exception for the immediate relative (children, spouse, or parents) of U.S. citizens.
-As long as they entered in valid visa status (and didn't use that visa fraudulently with the intent to apply for a U.S. green card after arriving), they may use "adjustment of status" as the procedure by which to apply for their green card even after an overstay.
+As long as they entered the United States in valid visa status (as opposed to crossing the border illegally) and they didn't use a visa fraudulently with the intent to apply for a U.S. green card after arriving), they may use "adjustment of status" as the procedure by which to apply for their green card even after an overstay.

 Overstaying by 180 Days or More Triggers Unlawful Presence Inadmissibility Bar